-In honour of International Women’s Day this March, we’re featuring four female leaders who are making a mark in Hong Kong.
+In honour of International Women’s Day in March, we’re revisiting our recent series of features on four female leaders who are making a mark in Hong Kong.
 In part two of our story, we shine the spotlight on SUHANYA RAFFEL.

 Fostering Arts & Culture

 As the Museum Director of M+, Hong Kong’s new showcase of visual culture, Australian expat Suhanya Raffel is tasked with the role of helping build the city’s cultural capital.

 The M+ project has always been on my radar.
 I’ve been visiting Hong Kong since the early 1990s.
 I was keenly aware of the major cultural infrastructure programme that is the West Kowloon Cultural District when it was being formulated.

 The role of Museum Director was one I couldn’t resist.
 The idea of bringing a major cultural institution into fruition through building a unique collection of art, design, architecture and moving image in Asia – all while working with a major architect, Herzog & de Meuron, on the museum building – is an exceptional opportunity.
 I’m here to see M+ transform Hong Kong and take a preeminent place amongst international museums of equivalent scale.